To view our rates, please reference the following links:

 Promotion of events and announcements is limited to individuals or groups affiliated with Ohio University for events or announcements associated with Ohio University.
 Each individual slide is limited to a 7-day concurrent run and will be visible for 6 seconds as part of a 10-30 slide rotation (minimum of 480 views/day) during the entire Baker Center day of operation.

 Baker University Center does not provide graphic design services for digital display slides.
-All display ads should be emailed to Nicole Lovins (firstname.lastname@example.org).
+All display ads should be emailed to Erin Dunn (firstname.lastname@example.org).
 Emails must include reservation number and the dates your display ad will run.

 The guidelines for the production of slides for online submission are available below: